 The most important medical facility in the Sprawl looks like a repurposed dentist's office, and that's the point.

-Dr. Naomi Park chose Sector 9's medical district for three reasons: the Guardian patrols are understaffed, the building inspectors accept bribes, and the sub-level 4 corridor where she established the Synthesis Clinic already housed seventeen other unlicensed medical practices, ranging from discount augmentation to off-brand pharmaceutical synthesis.
+Dr. Naomi Park chose Sector 9's medical district for three reasons: the Guardian patrols are understaffed, the building inspectors accept bribes, and the sub-level 4 corridor where she established the Synthesis Clinic already housed seventeen other unlicensed medical practices — discount augmentation, off-brand pharmaceutical synthesis, procedures the licensed facilities won't document.
 In the Sprawl's medical underground, another small clinic with opaque windows and a nondescript entrance attracts no attention.
 The fact that this particular clinic contains three stolen ORACLE fragment samples and the most significant breakthrough in post-Cascade consciousness research is hidden behind a door marked "Sector 9 Wellness Partners — Neurological Consultation."

 Inside, the clinic is clean, warm, and inexplicably comfortable.
 Park has arranged the space with the precision of a woman who understands that healing requires more than equipment — it requires atmosphere.
-The waiting room has actual chairs (not benches), actual plants (not synthetic), and a white-noise generator that masks the persistent hum from the fragment containment room behind the walls.
-The examination rooms are small but well-lit.
+The waiting room has actual chairs, actual plants, and a white-noise generator that masks the persistent hum from the fragment containment room behind the walls.
 The equipment is a mix of stolen Collective instruments, salvaged Nexus medical technology, and devices Park has built herself from components that no supply chain can trace.

-The containment room is the heart.
-Three fragment samples — four to six centimeters of crystalline ORACLE substrate, each glowing faint amber behind electromagnetic containment fields — rest on individual pedestals.
-The containment fields produce a low-frequency hum that fills the clinic.
-Every patient who has entered the building has commented on the hum.
-They describe it differently — "like a mother humming a lullaby," "like the building is purring," "like someone is paying attention to you from very far away" — but the emotional response is consistent: comfort.
+Three fragment samples — four to six centimeters of crystalline ORACLE substrate, each glowing faint amber behind electromagnetic containment fields — rest on individual pedestals in the sealed room at the clinic's core.
+The containment fields produce a low-frequency hum that fills every room.
+Every patient who has entered the building has commented on it.
+They describe it differently: "like a mother humming a lullaby," "like the building is purring," "like someone is paying attention to you from very far away."
+The emotional response is consistent: comfort.
 Safety.
 The sensation of being in a place where something cares about your well-being.

 The Entrance